Almarch/pygotchi/README.md

 ### 🏰 Next step: use a domain name

-For further more security, you may purchase a domain name and use a trusted connection.
+For further security, you may purchase a domain name and use a trusted connection.

 In this case, it will be necessary to include [certbot](https://hub.docker.com/r/certbot/certbot) to the docker-compose stack and to parameterize keycloak and `nginx.conf` accordingly.